 What is CBD?

-More than 100 unique cannabinoids have been discovered in the cannabis plant.
+More than 100 unique cannabinoids have been discovered in the hemp plant.

 CBD stands for cannabidiol.
-It is the second most abundant of active cannabinoids found in the cannabis plant.
+It is the second most abundant of active cannabinoids found in the hemp plant.

 Interestingly enough, CBD is an essential component of medical marijuana.
 But when taken by itself, it doesn’t produce any psychoactive effects like Delta-8 or marijuana does.

 Since CBD doesn’t produce a high, it is commonly used by many for its powerful reported medicinal and therapeutic purposes.
 Recreational use of CBD isn't common.

 What is the primary difference between Delta 8 THC and CBD?